rhayes777/PyAutoFit/docs/overview/multi_level.rst

  1) The lens galaxy's *light* and *mass*.
  2) The source galaxy's *light*.

-We need each galaxy to be a **model-component** and for it to contain an additional parameter, its ``redshift``.
+We also need each galaxy to be a **model-component** itself and for each of them to contain an additional parameter, its ``redshift``.
 The galaxies can then be combined into an overall model for the strong lens system.

 To model the light of a galaxy, we define a ``LightProfile`` as a Python class, which behaves in the same way as the ``Gaussian`` used in other **PyAutoFit** tutorials: